-It is difficult to ascertain whether the idea of China as an immutable entity from ancient times until today has ever existed.
+It is difficult to ascertain whether the claim of China as an immutable entity from ancient times until today has ever existed.
 But what is clear is that Confucian doctrine was able to assimilate the dynasties of ethnic minorities which completed their conquests after becoming “Chinese”—the later Chinese dynasties, established by non-Han peoples invading from Mongolia or Manchuria, exemplify this.
 This point is most significant, as it signals that Confucian doctrine is not merely a system for ethics, but also an essential issue of political legitimacy.
 Moreover, it can be extended outward.
 The submission of a state to tianxia allows China to become the center of this structure, transferring over characteristics of its civilization to the rest of the system.

 Under tianxia, this Confucian method of thinking about relationships and obligations is applied to the international system, to reflect the idea of a broader family.
 Tianxia, therefore, places China above any other political, cultural, or military group.
-This system prioritizes Chinese order, rule, and governance by elites—including over Western notions of liberty, freedom, human rights, and democracy, which would arrive later.
+This system prioritizes Chinese order, rule, and governance by elites—over Western notions of liberty, freedom, human rights, and democracy, which would arrive later.

 During the Ming dynasty, Confucianism spread to Korea and Vietnam.
 In Japan, Confucian classical literature became a fundamental part of the education of the nobility and the elite.
 These countries thus became part of the tributary system which came to constitute the international system of the region.

 The tributary system was not labeled as such by the Chinese; rather, the name comes from the Europeans who discovered China and its neighbor’s relationship and originally reflected Western ideas about the obligations of tributary states.
-But the payment of tribute, rather than being one of primarily coercive obligation as in the West’s popular conception of the system, recognized the cultural superiority of the Chinese emperor, and the exchange of gifts and favors maintained a balance in the East Asian regional system.
+But the payment of tribute, rather than being one of primarily coercive obligation as in the West’s popular conception of the system, was more a symbol of the cultural superiority of the Chinese emperor, and the exchange of gifts and favors maintained a balance in the East Asian regional system.
 The Chinese emperor would always give more than what he would receive and this loss was meant to guarantee the functioning of the regional order.

 China regulated the regional system and assured the functioning of all commercial activities by allocating privileges to its actors according to the degree of cultural assimilation that they demonstrated.
 Korea, Vietnam, and the Ryukyu kingdom were the tributary states that showed the highest degree of cultural assimilation and were therefore given more privileges, including more tributary missions.
 This was a system meant to differentiate between the “barbarian” and the “civilized” according to the assimilation of Chinese culture.